 This all starts with our guides and staff.
 Our guides are some of the finest anywhere, with a minimum of 8 years of experience leading trips around the world - nobody offers this kind of top to bottom experience.
 They are fun, warm hearted, and they all love showing and sharing with people the places that have captivated them for so long.
 Most importantly they are experts at creating an atmosphere where the benefits and joys of rivers can be lived to the fullest and where it is easy to relax and be your self.

-Pete is originally from Vermont but has spent time living in Colorado, Wyoming, and on the West Coast.
+Pete is originally from Vermont but has spent time living in Colorado, Wyoming, South America, and on the West Coast.
 Pete has been a guide for over 20 years and has run rivers all over the United States - including the Upper Tuolumne (Cherry Creek) in California, considered the toughest regularly-run commercial trip in North America - as well as rivers in Nepal, India, Costa Rica, Panama, Argentina, and Chile.
-He has a degree and professional experience in landscape architecture and further education in engineering and ecology, but guiding, traveling, and his love of wild places lead him to start Momentum River Expeditions.
-He is a board member for the Oregon Guides and Outfitters Association, the Save the Wild Rogue Campaign, and works closely with the Southern Oregon University Outdoor Adventure Leadership Program as well as with environmental groups that work towards the protection of wild rivers.
+He has a degree and professional experience in landscape architecture and education in engineering and ecology, but guiding, traveling, and his love of wild places lead him to start Momentum River Expeditions.
+Besides boating he is an avid backcountry skier, boarder, runner, and general outdoor traveler.
+He is a board member for the Oregon Guides and Outfitters Association, the Save the Wild Rogue Campaign, the Rogue Outfitters Association, and works closely with the Southern Oregon University Outdoor Adventure Leadership Program as well as with environmental groups that work towards the protection of wild rivers.

 Chad’s various interests have taken him throughout the country in pursuit of both pleasure and education.
 Originally from Vermont, his interest in politics led to a political science degree, which it turns out wasn’t a real job magnet.
 With an interest in alternative energy developing, Chad moved to Colorado to learn more.
 His passion for whitewater rafting began in Colorado and this passion created a gateway for new friends and allowed for adventures and guiding opportunities throughout the country on some of the nation’s best runs.
 All of these interests culminated in a decision that a law degree specializing in environmental and natural resources was the best career path.
 While Chad ponders his future law degree he continues to explore rivers with us and work a WIDE range of other jobs (most of which are way more professional then guiding).